dereksonderegger/444/docs/37_WebAPIs.md

 ## R API Interfaces
 While it is helpful to understand how the web API works, it would be nice to not have to worry about some of the fiddly aspects of parsing the result into a data frame.
 There are many R packages that provide a convenient interface to some database API.
 For our US Census Bureau example, we'll use the  R package `censusapi`.
 You should read the [documentation](https://github.com/hrecht/censusapi) as well.
+It looks like there is another package, `tidycensus` that might be even better.

 The Census Bureau wants to identify which developers are accessing their data and you are required to sign up for a [Census Key](https://api.census.gov/data/key_signup.html).
 It is easy to give them your email and they'll email you a character string that you'll use for the rest of these examples.